How to Prevent Claims Leakage with AI

 People-Related Causes

 Staff turnover worsens these challenges.
-When experienced adjusters leave, and newer team members take their place, organizations are often left with knowledge gaps.
+When experienced adjusters leave and newer claims handlers take their place, organizations are often left with knowledge gaps.

 Process-Related Causes